akhiltomar07/DemoApp/README.md

 ### Page Object Pattern
 The Page-Object-Pattern can be used straight away to specify elements in different page classes
 ### Taking Screenshot
-On test failures, screenshots will automatically be taken and stored under Reports/Screenshots.
+On test failures, screenshots will automatically be taken and stored under Reports/Screenshots
 ### Extent Report
-Extent Report provides a good representation of test execution output and is designed to create reports that are clear to everyone by creating graphs regarding test execution time, overall test result overviews, test result history, etc.
+Extent Report provides a good representation of test execution output and is designed to create reports that are clear to everyone by creating graphs regarding test execution time, overall test result overviews, test result history, etc